brown-ccv/Automated-Analysis-of-Zebrafish/README.md

 # Usage

 An overview of the workflow is given  in the image below.
-Check the jupyter-notebook demo for more detailed explanation of the workflow
+Check the jupyter-notebook [demos](examples) for more detailed explanation of the workflow

 ![Workflow](images/Workflow.png?raw=True "Workflow")

-# Contributers
+# Code Contributors

 Rohit Kakodkar